Miranda is a director working in television drama with a portfolio of award winning short films.

 In the height of Lockdown 2 Miranda directed two episodes of Casualty for the BBC, where she got to set fire to someone, nearly crash a train and shoot on a houseboat all within very strict COVID restrictions!

 She has also directed a block of BBC detective drama Shakespeare and Hathaway on location in Stratford-upon-Avon and she was a returning director on flagship daytime drama Doctors - after gaining a place on the coveted BBC New Directors Scheme a couple of years ago.

 Miranda's award winning short films explore a range of social issues, from homelessness to the impact of porn on teenagers.
 Her latest short Evie, which she also wrote, forms the pilot for a near-future TV series that's in development and premiered at Encounters Film Festival.

-Her previous short The Backseat was funded by IdeasTap with the BFI and is currently finishing its festival run.
-Previous shorts have screened at the Chicago International Children's Film Festival, London Short Film Festival, BFI Future Film Festival and at BAFTA among others.
+Miranda attended the Berlinale Talent Lab as a writer/director and has been selected as a writer/director for the BFI Network x BAFTA Crew Programme.
 Always looking for ways to learn and to develop her skills Miranda has shadowed directors SJ Clarkson, Patrick Harkins, Mike Newell and, through the Directors UK Inspire Scheme, Euros Lyn.
 Miranda is an active member of Directors UK and sits on their Access and Inclusion Committee.